vivek1108/readme/README.md

 ---

 ```
-This example implements a possible instrumentation of a basic CFD simulation, run with OpenFOAM, with BOA.
+This example implements a possible instrumentation of a basic CFD simulation, run with OpenFOAM,
+with IBM Bayesian Optimization Accelerator .

 The simulation models the flow around a cylinder, where the control variables are the flow's inlet velocity,
 initial pressure, turbulent kinetic energy, dissipation rate, and wall velocity.
 The objective is to minimize